dylanlott/vedh/contextlog.md

 3. Module Documentation
 4. To Dos and General Notes

+Note: To dos are ephemeral in terms of where they fall in the log and may be moved around.
+If I add it to the to do list in one date entry, I might carry it with me down to another date entry to remind myself to do it.
+This is essentially a living document to be viewed through the lens of git as a way to track the evolution of this project log.
+Consider this like patchnotes or a changelog but tied to dates instead of deployments or versions.

 ## What is this

 This is the context log for this project.
 The idea is to completely dump my thought process behind the development of this application as a side project.